JedPawlowski/requisitions-anonymization-pipeline/README.md

   - City, County, and Currency are derived from a country-level reference table

 - **Dates**
-  - Original date values from the raw file are preserved to maintain realistic timelines
+  - Original date values from the raw file are preserved where appropriate to maintain realistic timelines
   - Derived dates (e.g. Approved Date, Posting Dates) are generated using logical offsets

 - **Free Text**
   - All free-text fields are explicitly cleared

+## Date Handling & Business Logic

+Special care is taken to ensure temporal realism:

+- Original dates from the raw dataset are preserved where appropriate
+- Synthetic dates are generated only when missing or required
+- All dates follow logical recruitment sequences:
+  - Intake Meeting → Approved Date → Posting Dates → Target Hire Date → Contract End Date

+### Date Validation Rules
+- No date exceeds **31 January 2026**
+- All generated dates are capped and validated
+- The script includes a final assertion to guarantee temporal integrity

+This approach avoids unrealistic scenarios such as approvals or hiring dates occurring in the future.

 ## Technical Architecture & Processing Flow